Landis' conjecture: a survey: Introduction

 A very brief summary of the fundamental advances around the problem are as follows: Landis' conjecture was disproved by V. Z. Meshkov \cite{Me91} who constructed a $q$ and a nontrivial $u$ satisfying $|u(x)|\le C\exp[-C|x|^{4/3}]$.
 He also showed that if $|u(x)|\le C\exp[-C|x|^{\frac43+}]$\footnote{The notation $|u(x)|\le C\exp[-C|x|^{a+}]$ means that the $|u(x)|$ is decaying as a function $v(x)$ whose decay is faster than $C\exp[-C|x|^{a}]$, namely $\frac{|v(x)|}{C\exp[-C|x|^{a}]}\to 0$ as $|x|\to \infty$. }, then $u\equiv 0$.
 A quantitative form of Meshkov's result was derived by J. Bourgain and C. E. Kenig in their resolution of Anderson localization for the Bernoulli model \cite{BK05} in higher dimensions.
-It is worth noting that both $q$ and $u$ constructed by Meskhov are \textit{complex-valued} functions, and actually, for real-valued potentials and solutions, Bourgain--Kenig's quantitative form is an improved one than Meshkov's result.
-Later on, Kenig, L. Silvestre and J.-N. Wang \cite{KSW15} confirmed Landis' conjecture for any \textit{real} solution of $u$ of $\Delta u-\nabla (W)u-qu=0$ in $\R^2$, where $W(x,y)=(W_1(x,y),W_2(x,y))$ and $q(x,y)$ are measurable, \textit{real-valued}, and $q(x,y)\ge 0$ a.e..
+It is worth noting that both $q$ and $u$ constructed by Meskhov are \textit{complex-valued} functions, and actually, for real-valued potentials and solutions, Bourgain--Kenig's quantitative form is an improvement of Meshkov's result.
+Later on, Kenig, L. Silvestre and J.-N. Wang \cite{KSW15} confirmed Landis' conjecture for any \textit{real} solution $u$ of $\Delta u-\nabla (W)u-qu=0$ in $\R^2$, where $W(x,y)=(W_1(x,y),W_2(x,y))$ and $q(x,y)$ are measurable, \textit{real-valued}, and $q(x,y)\ge 0$ a.e..
 Recently, A. Logunov, E. Malinnikova, N. Nadirashvili, and F. Nazarov \cite{LMNN20} confirmed weak Landis' conjecture version for real-valued $q$ in dimension two.

 The aim of this paper is to survey Kondrat'ev--Landis' conjecture, giving an outline of the techniques and ideas of the main advances contained in the breakthroughs above.
+The current manuscript can be also seen as an extended elaboration of the nice overview by Eugenia Malinnikova \cite{Ma23}.
 Except for the proof of Lemma \ref{lem:aingeru}, which is due to the second author and Luis Vega, the proofs in this survey are taken from the original articles and presented in a sketched way.
-We also complement the overview with references and recent contributions directly related to the conjecture, but also to formulations of the problem in other contexts, mentioning further techniques and problems which are, sometimes surprisingly, closely connected with Landis' conjecture.
+We also complement the article with references and recent contributions directly related to the conjecture, but also to formulations of the problem in other contexts, mentioning further techniques and problems which are, sometimes surprisingly, closely connected with Landis' conjecture.
 The study of Landis' conjecture has been attracting attention of experts and there is a wide and interesting literature on the topic which we try to collect here.